 You can set up five different types of tasks:

-2. Multiple Choice
+2. Multiple choice

 You ask the user to respond to a question by selecting from predefined options.
-Selecting from predefined options is very fast for the user to do and is preferable than requesting the user to write something.
+Selecting from predefined options is very fast for the user to do and is preferable to requesting the user to write something.

-3. Rating Scale
+3. Rating scale

 Similar to the multiple choice task type, you ask the user to rate his experience on a scale that you set up.
 For example, you can use this type of task to set up an NPS (Net Promoter Score) question like this:

 "How likely would you be to recommend this website to a friend or colleague?"

 Other rating scale questions you can setup are:

 "How easy did you find the checkout process to be?"
 (1 Very difficult - 5 Very easy)